Some links in this post may be affiliate links

 'Mauve Beauty' with double flowers that look-like small rose blossoms.

-If you would like to acquire these spectacular plants, they are readily available online at Etsy.
+If you would like to acquire these spectacular plants, they are readily available online on Etsy (Link to Etsy).

-Ivy Geranium (Pelargonium peltatum) blooms in bright light to full sun, moderately warm and humid conditions, and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.
+Ivy Geranium (Pelargonium peltatum) blooms in bright light to full sun, moderate warmth of 15-280C, average humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.

 Ivy-leaved Pelargonium requires regular trimming of the branches to encourage branching and control growth.
 Repotting is only needed when the plant becomes potbound.
 Keep reading for more details on these growing conditions and how to achieve them.